TCossarin/551_Final/README.md

 ![directions](directions.png)

 ## Live Notifications
-While the user is driving, they are given alerts when approaching traffic cameras.
+While the user is driving, they are given audio and visual alerts when approaching traffic cameras.

 ![alert](alert.png)